 Imagine the instances of sexual exploitation that would be avoided if more people grasped this concept!

 6. A seven-year-old should know why pornography is bad

 In today’s digital reality parents cannot control when or how their child could be exposed to all sorts of highly sexualized imagery.
-By age seven your child is ready sit down with you and have a serious conversation about pornography.
-We know that can feel like a daunting task, which is exactly why we recommend Good Pictures Bad Pictures: Porn-Proofing Today’s Young Kids as way to get the conversation going.
+By age seven your child is ready to sit down with you and have a serious conversation about pornography.
+We know that can feel like a daunting task, which is exactly why we recommend Good Pictures Bad Pictures: Porn-Proofing Today’s Young Kids as a way to get the conversation going.